 It has always amused me that most scientists, and even most of todays astrobiology, who should know better by now, are quick to adopt the dogma that the universe is a random accident, and humans have no special place within it.
-Hopefully, the arguments and evidence in this and the last chapter have at least opened up major doubts with respect to that still-dominant model of change.
+Hopefully, the arguments and evidence in this chapter and in Chapter 7 have at least opened up major doubts with respect to that still-dominant model of change.

 We have argued that the universe is a finite system, with a beginning, a life cycle, and an end.
 It looks deeply organic, and its intelligence appears to be partitioned between it’s seed (special initial conditions), its organism/body (the universe), and its nurturing environment (the multiverse).
 We don’t have to posit a God as designer of the intelligence our universe contains.
 All that we need is for the system to undergo replication in a selective environment, as several cosmologists have proposed, and both evolutionary and developmental forms of intelligence will self-organize.
 That’s how intelligence emerged in living systems, and it is most parsimonious to assume that is how intelligence emerged in the universe as a system.